chaosmail/chaosmail.github.com/_posts/2015-08-24-soundio-intro.md

 comments: true
 ---

-The [sound.io][soundio] library contains the graph object model - which uses the other libraries into it.
-So it helps us to construct the Audio graph out of a collection of [audio-objects][audio-object] and connections that links the audio-objects together.
-Article in progress..
+The [sound.io][soundio] core library implements a graph object model for audio - we are calling this the *audio graph*.
+The audio graph can be constructed out of a collection of *[audio-objects][audio-object]* and *connections* that links the audio-objects together.

 ## audio-object

-[Audio object][audio-object] abstracts [Web Audio API][web-audio] and are the building blocks of an audio graph.
+The [audio object][audio-object] is a wrapper on the [Web Audio API][web-audio].
+These objects are the building blocks of an audio graph.

 ## soundio-object-template

-The [soundio-object-template][soundio-object-template] contains a plugin template to build your own plugins.
+The [soundio-object-template repository][soundio-object-template] contains a plugin template to build custom plugins.
 The *audio* variable in the constructor contains a reference to the [Audio Context][web-audio-audio-context].

 ## MIDI

-[MIDI][midi] abstracts the Web MIDI API.
+[MIDI][midi] abstracts the [Web MIDI API][web-midi].
 It contains a *normalize* function that converts MIDI format to [Music JSON][music-json] which is used internally.

 ## Clock